JujuAdams/Vinyl/docs/5.0/Terminology.md

 When setting up complex audio systems it's often useful to use a hierarchy to share properties from one parent label to child labels.
 For example, an `sfx` label might have `ui`, `footsteps`, and `explosions` labels as children.
 Changing properties on the parent `sfx` label will affect its child labels.
 Child labels can themselves have children, recursively.
 Label parenting can be set up in the [configuration file](Configuration).

+You can read in-depth information about working with labels [here](Multi-Patterns) (both in the configuration file and at runtime).

 !> GameMaker's [audio groups](https://manual.yoyogames.com/Settings/Audio_Groups.htm) are vaguely similar to labels.
 It is recommended to avoid using GameMaker's audio groups for anything apart from managing memory whn using Vinyl.

 &nbsp;